EIDA/webdc3/README.md

 To make the documentation:

-  cd doc ; make all ; acroread webinterface.pdf
+  cd doc ; make latexpdf ; acroread _build/latex/WebDC3webinterface.pdf

 To install:
  see doc/